-Third, appropriation and coordination concerns are further escalated by nationalist views and security constraints, which can interfere with otherwise sensible market transactions.
-Often, alliances require formal approvals from national governments (e.g., adhering to antimonopoly regulations, accessing joint public-private R&D programs or benefitting from tax incentives) that are particularly sensitive to nationalistic views and sentiments towards the focal firm or its home country (Nigh, 1985).
-Economic ties contribute towards forming favourable public opinions and sentiments towards foreign entities (Feasel & Kanazawa, 2013; Li, Makino & Jiang, 2019).
-While these views will transcend societies, they will also frame generic business interests and executive decisions (Kuno & Naoi, 2018).
+Third, appropriation and coordination concerns of focal firms will be further escalated by nationalist views and security constraints, which can interfere with otherwise sensible market transactions.
+For instance, cross-border alliances often require formal approvals from national governments (e.g., adhering to antimonopoly regulations, accessing joint public-private R&D programs or benefitting from tax incentives) that are particularly sensitive to nationalistic views and sentiments towards the focal firm or its home country (Nigh, 1985).
+We posit that economic ties between home countries of focal firms and their prospective partners will contribute towards forming favourable public opinions and sentiments towards these foreign entities (Feasel and Kanazawa, 2013; Li et al., 2019).
+While these views will transcend societies, they will also frame generic business interests and executive decisions (Kuno and Naoi, 2018).
 Thus, strong economic ties will have the potential to moderate the negative effects of cognitive-normative dissonances between the home countries of firms, thereby increasing the attractiveness of prospective partners.

-Finally, economic ties trigger spillovers to contingent institutional domains, which are not explicitly covered by these agreements, thus lowering the focal firm's coordination costs and appropriation concerns regarding an alliance partner.
+Finally, strong economic ties will also trigger spillovers to contingent institutional domains, those that are not explicitly covered by these agreements; in turn, this will also lower the focal firm's coordination costs and appropriation concerns regarding an alliance partner from an economically connected foreign country.
 Economic ties benefit from powerful constraints (i.e., official, explicit, and binding) and significant penalties in the case of failures to comply.
 Together, these mechanisms ensure the greater conformity of all signatory parties to the prescriptions of these agreements, and, in turn, this conformity is often transplanted in other contingent areas of interest.
-For instance, although a bilateral FDI treaty between two countries is likely to focus on key investment provisions such as protection of investments, dispute settlement, etc., it will also stimulate convergence in terms of other regulatory aspects (e.g., labour or IPR regulations) that are important for foreign investors.
-Moreover, in addition to their effects in the regulatory domain, economic ties will also expose countries to foreign partners' normative and cognitive traits, thereby enhancing trust at all societal levels and increasing economic cooperation between nations (Feasel & Kanazawa, 2013).
-Through this process, firms from different countries become familiar with each other's normative (e.g., management style, decision process, organizational structures, etc.) and cognitive (e.g., language, work ethics, risk attitudes) characteristics, and can adapt to them more effectively (Beechler & Yang, 1994).
-This translates into lower relational risks for firms coming from signatory countries, which provides additional motivation for the focal firm to select them as partners for an alliance.
+2 Moreover, in addition to their effects in the regulatory domain, economic ties will also expose countries to foreign partners' normative and cognitive traits, thereby enhancing trust at all societal levels and increasing economic cooperation between firms and individuals from economically linked nations (Feasel and Kanazawa, 2013).
+Through this integration process, firms from different countries become familiar with each other's normative (e.g., management style, decision process, organizational structures, etc.) and cognitive (e.g., language, work ethics, risk attitudes) characteristics, and can adapt to them more effectively (Beechler and Yang, 1994).
+This lowers relational risks for prospective partners coming from signatory countries, providing additional motivation for the focal firm to select them for a technological alliance.

-Based on all the above, we hypothesize that:
+Based on all the above arguments, we hypothesize that.

-H2: The extent of economic ties between the home countries of the focal firm and its prospective partner will negatively moderate (i.e., weaken) the effects of cognitive, normative, and regulatory distances on partner selection.
+H2.
+The extent of economic ties between the home countries of the focal firm and its prospective partner will negatively moderate (i.e., weaken) the effects of cognitive, normative, and regulatory distances on partner selection.